-This article is largely based on research by Michele Wyman, an administrator of the Omaha History Club.
-Thanks for sharing it Michele!
+This article was written with research assistance from Michele Wyman, an administrator of the Omaha History Club.
+Thanks for sharing, Michele!

 When Fort Omaha was designed and built, it was on the bottom of a hill covered with a grassy plain three and a half miles north of Omaha.
 In this place, more than two dozen buildings rose up in the late 1860s, after the Civil War.
 Each of these buildings was made of wood though, adding a sense of impermanence to the fort.
 Sure, they housed soldiers and officers, important supplies and the weapons of war.
 But one prairie fire or wild tornado would wipe them all out in a fell swoop.

 When he took command of Fort Omaha in 1879, General George Crook had several new brick buildings erected.
 One of the most important development projects he pushed was rebuilding Officer’s Row from being a collection of single-occupant and duplex wood frame houses to become brick-clad, permanent structures.
 Some of those, including the Crook House, are still standing today.

 However, in order to build new ones, these the old houses had to come down.
 Enter brothers William and Oliver Grenville.

 Built in 1869, Building 15 was originally located on Officer’s Row in Fort Omaha.
 That means that as of 2017, it is 127-years-old, making it one of the oldest standing houses in North Omaha.
 According to extensive research by Omaha History Club administrator and historian Michele Wyman, I have decided that this building almost certainly became 6327 Florence Boulevard.